Crown-of-thorns starfish: Family

 The family Acanthasteridae is monogeneric; its position within the Asteroides is unsettled.
 It is generally recognized as a distinctly isolated taxon.
 Recently, paleontologist Daniel Blake concluded from comparative morphology studies of A. planci that it has strong similarities with various members of the Oreasteridae.
 He transferred the Acanthasteridae from the Spinulosida to the Valvatida and assigned it a position near to the Oreasteridae, from which it appears to be derived.
-He attributed Acanthaster morphology as possibly evolving in association with its locomotion over irregular coral surfaces in higher energy environments.
+He attributed Acanthaster morphology as possibly evolving in association with its locomotion over irregular coral surfaces in high-energy environments.
 A complication exists, however, in that Acanthaster is not a monospecific genus and any consideration of the genus must also take into account another species, Acanthaster brevispinus, which lives in a completely different environment.
 A. brevispinus lives on soft substrates, perhaps buried in the substrate at times like other soft substrate-inhabiting starfish, at moderate depths, where presumably the surface is regular and little wave action occurs.